 On 12 May, the SBTi published its third annual assessment of the initiative’s impact since its launch in 2015, revealing that SBTi corporate commitments have entered a period of exponential growth – up from covering 20% of global market capitalisation in 2020.

 In 2021, the number of companies in the SBTi’s database doubled to 2,253, including 1,082 companies with targets already approved by the initiative and 1,171 that have committed to set science-based targets.
-The companies cover 70 countries and 15 industries, with the growth rate averaging 110 new companies per month in 2021 – compared with 31 in 2020.
+The companies cover 70 countries and 15 industries, with the growth rate averaging at 110 new companies per month in 2021 – compared with 31 in 2020.
 The figures include 117 financial institutions that have committed to set science-based targets since 2015.
 Between January and March 2022, almost 500 companies set or committed to set science-based targets.

 In October 2021, the SBTi launched the Net-Zero Standard – the world’s first framework for corporate net-zero target setting in line with climate science.
 It gives guidance, criteria and recommendations for companies to set science-based targets consistent with limiting global temperature rise to 1.5°C.

-The SBTI’s 2021 progress report indicates almost 80% of 587 new targets approved in 2021 were aligned with a 1.5°C trajectory.
+The SBTI's 2021 progress report indicates that almost 80% of 587 new targets approved in 2021 were aligned with a 1.5°C trajectory.
 From July 2022, the organisation will only accept target submissions aligned with 1.5°C.

 According to the SBTi, the "critical mass" of more than 20% of high-emitting companies have now joined the initiative globally (27%).
 Across Europe, North America, Latin America and Oceania, more than a quarter of companies have committed to SBTs.

 There was impressive growth in SBTi commitments in 2021.
 What were the main drivers of that?